-Immunology & Microbiology Concentration
+Immunology and Microbiology Concentration

 Program of Study

-Suggested Courses for First-Year Students: Students interested in pursuing bacteriology, virology, or immunology research as a student in the Immunology & Microbiology advanced program are strongly encouraged to register in the spring semester of their first year for two four-credit, semester-long courses: Infectious Diseases (GMS 6121) and Principles of Immunology (GMS 6140).
+Students interested in pursuing bacteriology, virology or immunology research as a student in the Immunology & Microbiology advanced program are strongly encouraged to register in the spring semester of their first year for two four-credit, semester-long courses: Infectious Diseases (GMS 6121) and Principles of Immunology (GMS 6140).
 A major impetus for students to participate in both courses simultaneously is the significant integration between the classes that will be included in the twice weekly discussion sessions.
 It is our goal that these courses will provide the foundation for each aspect of our advanced curriculum.
 We expect students in the advanced courses of all MSI three tracks (Bacteriology, Immunology, and Virology) to have the knowledge obtained from these two courses.

 First-year students with very strong backgrounds in immunology and/or microbiology may begin taking advanced courses after discussing their educational background and goals with an Advanced Concentration Co-Director or the Associate Dean for Graduate Education.
 Instructor’s consent must be obtained before registering for courses.